No More Oily Scalp Conditions

-Having a fatty scalp quickly turns freshly washed hair into a sadly drooping mess.
-Unhappily, the fatty scalp also feels uncomfortable.
-Cheer up we say!
+Having a oily scalp quickly turns freshly washed hair into a sadly drooping mess.
+The oily scalp also feels uncomfortable.
+Cheer up!
 There is plenty of help for your droopy hair out there

 What Increases the Sebum Production?

 There are many different reasons for an excessive sebum production and oily scalp conditions.
-You may be genetically predisposed to producing excessive amounts of sebum.
+You may be genetically predisposed to producing excessive amounts of sebum, resulting in greasy hair.
 Hormonal changes like puberty and pregnancy are known to influence the activity of the sebaceous glands.
 The same is true for all conditions, which influence our mood and state of health.
 Certain medications and hormone preparations also lead to more or less significant changes in sebum production.

 Proper Hair Care for Oily Scalp Conditions

 Well-designed care regimens for oily hair start with a carefully selected shampoo and cleansing routine.
 Regular thoughtful hair care definitely improves oily scalp and hair conditions.
 Be sure to select a mild shampoo or a special shampoo for oily hair.
 The tensides (surfactants like soaps, detergents, etc.) bind to the fat and waxes in the sebum, which can then be easily removed with water.
 Using shampoos with herbal extracts also helps to combat excessively oily hair conditions.
 Rosemary, chamomile, nettle, and sage (salvia) are time-honoured herbal remedies against oily hair.
 Albeit not so well known as remedy against oily hair, horsetail and horse chestnut (buckeye) also suppress the excessive sebum production and calm the scalp.
 You may like to use leave-in hair treatments containing these ingredients.
 Leave-in conditioners are easy and quick to use and they are very effective without weighing the hair down.